stenskjaer/samewords/README.md

 ## Development and contribution

 Before you start making any changes, run the test suite and make sure everything passes.
-From the root, run:
+From the root directory of the package, run:

 ```bash
 pytest